-I’ve No Supply Deal With Cocobod – Mcdan CEO
+I’ve No Supply Deal With Cocobod – McDan CEO

 Mr Iddrisu said: “There’s disrespect for public procurement processes. … We are questioning the breaches of legal processes, laws that have been so disrespected, laws that they profess that they will honour, that is our concern.

-“Non-performing loans is what affected Capital Bank and UT Bank… we don’t want what befell UT and Capital [to befall ADB]. … It [ADB] is not wholly government-owned as it used to be the case,” he added.
+“Non-performing loans is what affected Capital Bank and UT Bank… we don’t want what befell UT and Capital [to befall ADB]. … It [ADB] is not wholly government-owned as it used to be the case.”

 Mr McCauley, however, told Accra-based Starr FM’s Kennedy Mornah in an interview that he has not gone into any supply deal with Cocobod.